-Transportation Jobs in Ohio with H-1B Sponsorship
+Transportation H-1B Sponsorship Jobs in Ohio

 Ohio's transportation sector spans logistics hubs in Columbus and Cleveland, freight operations along major I-70 and I-71 corridors, and supply chain infrastructure tied to manufacturers like Honda and Ford.
-Companies including Norfolk Southern, Werner Enterprises, and DHL have sponsored H-1B workers for engineering, planning, and operations roles across the state.
+Companies including Norfolk Southern, Werner Enterprises, and DHL have sponsored H-1B visa workers for engineering, planning, and operations roles across the state.

-See All Transportation Jobs
+Find Transportation Jobs

 Overview

-Open Jobs498+
+Open Jobs195+

-Work Type96% On-site
+Work Type95% On-site

 Top LocationColumbus, OH